Found Footage Horror AI Videos

 Describe your found footage horror scene

-Write the found footage horror scene you want, including the moment, location, and camera direction.
+Write the found footage horror scene you want, in plain words.

 2. 02